 The Planning Commission regularly meets on the 2nd and 4th Mondays of each month at 6:30 p.m. in the Council Chamber at 380 A Avenue, Lake Oswego.
-The Council Chamber is handicapped accessible.
+The Council Chamber is universally accessible.
 For special accommodations, please contact Iris McCaleb, (503) 697-6591, at least 48 hours before the meeting.

 The current commissioners are:

-- Robert Heape, Vice Chair
+Robert Heape, Chair

-- Kim Whitman
+Kim H. Whitman